sreedartwork/react-midi-store/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created as a one page ecommerce app.
+I wanted to explore working with react and Paypal's API.

 ## Available Scripts